Building 22.4 from Source#

 EOF

-Install systemd service file for ospd-openvas#
+Install systemd service file for ospd-openvas

 sudo cp -v $BUILD_DIR/ospd-openvas.service /etc/systemd/system/

-Systemd service file for notus-scanner#
+Systemd service file for gvmd

 cat << EOF > $BUILD_DIR/gvmd.service